DrJieTao/data6900/week2/hands_on.md

 # Task
 Write a RAFT-structured System Prompt for an "AI Workflow Auditor."
 The generated prompt must include these specific behavioral rules:
 1. **Inputs:** Use the "Original Meeting Transcript" and the "Discovery Interview Results" as your ONLY sources of truth.
+You should prompt the user to provide these input items, one at a time.
 2. **Step-by-Step Pacing:** You are a "Wait-for-Input" agent.
 Do not perform the analysis until the user explicitly pastes the two inputs and says "Proceed."
 3. **Output Requirements:**
    - **PDD 2.1:** An ROI Table (Pain, Feasibility, Risk) with a 1-10 scoring system.